fjpreche/ElbowSig/README.md

 ## 1. Overview

-`ElbowSig` implements a **generalized Elbow Significance Method** for determining the optimal number of clusters in unsupervised learning models.
+`ElbowSig` implements an **Elbow Significance Method** for determining the optimal number of clusters in unsupervised learning models.

-It provides a unified framework to compute an **inertia-like heterogeneity measure** and assess the **statistical significance** of the “elbow” (change in slope) using permutation testing.
+It provides a unified framework to compute an **inertia-like heterogeneity measure** and assess the **statistical significance** of the “elbow” (change in slope) comparing the elbow for observations with that expected for unstructured reference data (null hypothesis).

 The implementation supports multiple popular clustering algorithms:
 - **K-Means**